|:||Coriandrum sativum L|

 COMMON NAMES:Coriander seed and Chinese parsley

-USES:Owing to its therapeutic properties, coriander oil is used as an analgesic, aphrodisiac, antispasmodic, carminative, depurative, deodorant, digestive, carminative, fungicidal, lipolytic, stimulant and stomachic.
+USES:Owing to its therapeutic properties, organic coriander oil is used as an analgesic, aphrodisiac, antispasmodic, carminative, depurative, deodorant, digestive, carminative, fungicidal, lipolytic, stimulant and stomachic.
 It is beneficial for alleviating rheumatism, arthritis pain as well as muscle spasms.
 This oil is useful with colds and flu and acts as a general cleanser of the body, to rid of toxins and fluid wastes.

 CERTIFICATION:Indian Certified Organic (ICO) and Department of Agriculture.